SunsetMkt/WuWa-Cutscenes/HELP.md

 ## Any `Decrypt` keyword in JavaScript or dumped SDK classes/functions?

-Yes, but only in update manager and pak file handling.
+Yes, but only in hotfix management and `pak` keys handling.
 So no useful information.